-Monitoring staff will be required to access installed infrastructure (wells and surface water monitoring locations) to take samples and monitor gas quality during the aftercare period post construction in accordance with Schedule 3 of the CoA.
+Monitoring staff will be required to access installed infrastructure (wells and surface water monitoring locations) to take samples and/or monitor gas quality during the aftercare period post construction.

-2.1.4.2 Maintenance of Cap and Surface Drainage
+2.1.4.2 Maintenance of Cap, Passive Landfill Gas Management Infrastructure and Surface Drainage

 The grass cover will require maintenance.
-This may be provided either by grazing and or by mowing.
+This may be provided either by light animal grazing and/or by mowing.
 Fertiliser supplements may also be required periodically during the aftercare period subject to stocking density.